RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # (For this and the next question, imagine that you couldn't see the whole string value,
       # but you still needed to answer this question?)

+#.
+See comments for instructions, below.

+  .. actex:: ps_2_3

       # Write code to find out whether the word "raven" is in the string rv.
       # Print "Yes" if it is, and "No" if it isn't.